Techtonica/curriculum/api/REST-API.md

 The process is simple.
 Each time a request will be made to an endpoint of our API, we want to return the appropriate response that we carefully laid out in our plan.

-So, in order to reproduce some king of data repository, we first need to create 2 JavaScript arrays, each containing objects describing our resources.
+So, in order to reproduce some kind of data repository, we first need to create 2 JavaScript arrays, each containing objects describing our resources.
 (The data used in this lesson was generated using [Mockaroo](https://mockaroo.com/))

 ```javascript
 let customers = [